College for Texans Campaign:

 Are scholarships awarded during the summer sessions?

-There are very few scholarships awarded during summer sessions.
-However, you may contact the Scholarship Services Office to put you on a waiting list in case there are funds available.
+Yes, there are some scholarship funds available for summer sessions.
+However, you may contact the Scholarship Services Office in April to put you on a waiting list in case there are funds available.
 In most cases, only need-based funds are available which require completion of FAFSA at www.fafsa.ed.gov.
 Also, you should contact the department of your major to inquire about available scholarships for the summer.